MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/reference/PSDscResources/Resources/WindowsFeature/Example.md

 ### IncludeAllSubFeature

-If you don't specify the **IncludeAllSubFeature** parameter, the resource's **IncludeAllSubFeature** property is set to `$false` and the resource does not install the Windows feature's subfeatures if **Ensure** is set to `Present`.
+If you don't specify the **IncludeAllSubFeature** parameter, the resource's **IncludeAllSubFeature** property is set to `$false` and the resource doesn't install the Windows feature's subfeatures if **Ensure** is set to `Present`.

 If **Ensure** is set to `Absent`, the resource always uninstalls the subfeatures for any Windows